VisiumCH/visiumlint/README.md

 # Installation

-`pipenv install visiumlint`
+`uv add visiumlint`

 # Example usage
-- Create a pipenv environment
+- Create a uv virtual environment
 - Install visiumlint using the above command.
-- Activate the environment using `pipenv shell`
+- Activate the environment using `source .venv/bin/activate`
 - Run the visium package by running the command `visiumlint`

 # Hook

 You can automate visiumlint when commiting changes with a [git hook](https://githooks.com/) and the [pre-commit](https://pre-commit.com/) library.
 The hook will not execute `Pylint`.

-- Make sure to have installed pre-commit, or else run `pip install pre-commit`
+- Make sure to have installed pre-commit, or else run `uv add pre-commit`

 - Add a file called `.pre-commit-config.yaml` to the root of your project:
 ```yaml